foodfight/foodfight.github.com/source/_posts/2013-06-13-episode-53-chef-internals-with-dan-deleo.markdown

 Show Date: June 12, 2013

-In today's show we discuss the internals of the chef client code
+In today's show we discuss the internals of the chef client code.

 # Watch Now